Lopesmickael/Windows-PowerShell/README.md

 # ScriptsPS
-Welcome to my scriptsPS dedicated to PowerShell scripts.
+Welcome to my scriptsPS dedicated to PowerShell scripts running on Windows.

 I do somes tests, enjoying using automatisation for all tasks or helping dev friends to push in production more quieckly.